goonstation/goonstation/.github/DEV_GUIDE.md

 Alternative solution is to press `ctrl+shift+B` and then select the build task by hitting enter.
 This one does not automatically make you an administrator in-game so you will need to edit the config/admins.txt file by adding a `yourckey - Host` line there.
 Just make sure you don't commit this file later!

 :::info
-If an error popup with an error message of "Could not find the task 'dm: build - goonstation.dme'." shows up, one possible cause is that a VS Code Workspace is confusing things.
+If an error popup with an error message of "Could not find the task 'dm: build - coolstation.dme'." shows up, one possible cause is that a VS Code Workspace is confusing things.
 If this is the case, close your current workspace (`File` -> `Close Workspace`) then use the `Open Folder` option to select the `goonstation` folder and try to build again.

 You can use a VS Code Workspace, but should do via Open Folder to select the `goonstation` folder then `File` -> `Save Workspace As...` rather than `Add Folder to Workspace`.
 :::